Lung Nodule

 |

-Follow-Up Monitoring | Regular imaging follow-up is usually recommended for nodules smaller than 1 cm and considered low-risk (e.g., every 6-12 months) to observe any changes over time. |
+Follow-Up Monitoring | Regular imaging surveillance (e.g. every 3-12 months) to observe any changes over time. |

 Treatments

-The treatment plan depends on the size, nature, and pathological results of the nodule:
+The treatment plan depends on the size, nature, and pathological results of the nodule.

 Related Services